 3.)
-Existing more for the gameplay than for the cinema.
+Existing more for the cinema than for the gameplay.
 Games have become glorified interactive movies.
 This isn’t so bad if a game can perfectly balance gameplay with story and character, never forgetting that it’s a game (Half-Life is arguably the definitive game to set this standard, even if it hasn’t aged all that well).
 But far too often today do the cutscenes (or glorified walking simulator areas that just act as cutscenes that you can’t fucking skip) overtake the gameplay.
 Today’s games are more like, “Fuck the gameplay.
 The gameplay is secondary to the story we wish to tell.”
 Your stories suck ass most of the time!
 The only thing I look forward to when it comes to your characters and stories nowadays is the porno versions that will show up online before you release the next DLC pack.

 4.)
 Monotony.
 It’s very difficult to make a first person shooter that is distinct from much of what has come before, let alone not making the gameplay monotonous.
 It requires a delicate balance of enemy types, weapon variety (and the use of which weapons against which enemies, trying to make some weapons work more effectively than others against certain enemy types, while still allowing the ineffective weapons to have some amount of effectiveness; let alone making all of them useful and necessary).
 It requires having a distinct setting, or using a familiar setting in a distinct way.
 Or just having characters talk amidst the action in colorful ways that make up for any monotony.
 Most first person shooters are incapable of managing this, and many don’t even try.